-Daiya Cheese.
+SHREDDED CHEESE: Daiya Cheese.
 Ok, finding an alternative to cheese is pretty tough.
 But Daiya is a dairy-free, casein-free alternative that melts like a charm!
 No need to give up this favorite food, you can have your… er… grilled cheese and eat it too!
 And guess what, no pimples or redness afterwards.
 Hallelujah!

-Elise May, CN + LE, is the owner and practitioner behind SKINutritious.
-She has helped over 1,000 clients clear acne with detoxing treatments, clear skin coaching, and holistic skincare.
+Elise May, CN + LE, is a holistic esthetician, acne nutritionist, and founder of Skin Nutritious.
+Since 2009, she has helped over 1,300 clients overcome acne with a unique blend of coaching, treatments, and holistic skincare.

 The entire contents of this website are intended as a sharing of knowledge and information from the research and experience of Elise May, Skin Nutritious, and her community.
 Skin Nutritious encourages you to make your own health care decisions based upon your research and in partnership with a qualified health care professional.
 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.
 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.